-The Students' Union Print Centre (0-21 SUB) and Postal Outlet offers a full range of printing and postal services to suit your needs.
+The Students' Union Print Centre offers a full range of printing and to suit your needs.
 With full-service digital printers, the Print Centre can produce just about any document that you require, in both small and large quantities.
-Services available include photocopying, digital printing, binding, and custom-designed coursepacks.
+Services available include photocopying, digital printing, binding, and custom-designed course packs.